-The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Haslingden St James' CE Primary School.
-They will consider Haslingden St James' has adhered to education legislation and any statutory policies connected with the complaint.
+The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Haslingden St James CE Primary School.
+They will consider whether Haslingden St James CE Primary School has adhered to education legislation and any statutory policies connected with the complaint.